 For a number of years D. catalinae was sold under the name of D. pusillus as a result of confusion in its original identification1.
 Growers should note that there are a number of journal articles and papers from the 1990s referring to D. pusillus.
 The beetle used for these studies was actually D. catalinae.

 Both adult and larval Delphastus feed on all stages of whitefly, particularly on the eggs and nymphs, but it avoids parasitized nymphs2.
 This behaviour makes it compatible with the use of parasitic wasps.

 The adult beetle is a small black lady beetle, only about 1.5mm long (Figure 1).
 The females have a reddish brown head which distinguishes them from the males.
 They are active fliers and readily move throughout the greenhouse.
 The larvae (Figure 2) are a cream colour and elongated, with the oldest larval stage being approximately 4-5 mm long.
 They move slowly on the underside of leaves wherever whiteflies are present.

 It is a voracious feeder, and in research with Bemisia tabaci, the adult is capable of eating more than 160 whitefly eggs/day, and the larvae almost 1000 eggs before they pupate.
 Females lay approximately 180 eggs during their lifetime (Figure 3).
 This data is based on laboratory research, but there is evidence that both feeding and egg-laying are significantly greater in a greenhouse3.

 Delphastus is packaged in small containers containing 100-1000 beetles.
 They are protected by packing material such as shredded paper or buckwheat hulls.
-Refer to the Grower Guide Final version to determine the quality of the Delphastus at receipt at the greenhouse.
+Refer to the Revised Grower Guide to determine the quality of the Delphastus at receipt at the greenhouse.